marta-gaviraghi/segmentDN/README.md

 -----------------------------------------------------------------------------------------
 ### 2) CNN_postprocessing(dir_seg, path_CNN)

-segment DN using CNN and clear FP using segmentation DN obteined with SUIT
+Segment DN using CNN and clear FP using segmentation DN obteined with SUIT

 REQUIRED:
 - DN segmented with SUIT: "dentati_suit.nii.gz" (if you have not use script "segment_DN_SUIT.m")